pelonpelon/sf-eagle/wp/wp-content/plugins/fetch-tweets/readme.txt

 If you are a theme developer, you can easily customize the template for the tweet outputs.
 Just copy the existing template and modify the copied files and rename the template name.
 Then place the copied folder into the theme folder.
 And there you go!
 Your own template will be listed in the plugin’s setting page.
 This way, when the plugin updates, you won’t loose your modifications.

 <h4>Features</h4>
-* **User Timeline** - by specifying the user name, the timeline can be fetched and displayed.
+* **Fetching Timeline** - by specifying the user name, the timeline can be fetched and displayed as well as your account's home timeline.
 * **Search Results** - by specifying the search keyword, the results can be fetched and displayed.
 * **Lists**	- tweet timeline for members of the specified list can be fetched and displayed.
+* **Custom API Query** - if you are a developer and familiar with Twitter API, you can directly specify the query url to send to Twitter.
+* **Tweet ID** - you can fetch tweets by Tweet ID.
 * **Mashups** - you can display the combined results from multiple rule sets of your choosing.
 * **Widget** - tweets can be displayed in the widgets that the plugin provides.
 * **Shortcode** - with the shortcode, the fetched tweets can be displayed in posts and pages.
 * **PHP Code** - with the PHP function, the fetched tweets can be embedded in the templates.
 * **Custom Templates** - you can change the design by modifying/creating the template file.
 * **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.
 * **Embedded Media** - urls of media elements can be automatically converted to embedded elements.

 == Installation ==